 In your application development lifecycle, you might use Compare and Synchronize to:

-- Move changes from a development model (in standard mode) to a test model (in deployed mode).
+- Move changes from a development model (in standard mode) to a test model (in deployed mode)

-- Move tested changes from a test model to a production model (both in deployed mode).
+- Move tested changes from a test model to a production model (both in deployed mode)

-- Move changes from a development model (in standard mode) straight to a production model (in deployed mode).
+- Move changes from a development model (in standard mode) straight to a production model (in deployed mode)

 A Compare and Synchronize operation never overwrites any production data in the target model.
 Remember to always store operational data in production lists.

 Synchronization events are recorded in the change history of a model.
+To ensure the target model remains valid, the order in which synchronization events occur varies and depends on what you synchronize.

 You can think of Compare and Synchronize as a three-stage process.